Frequently Asked Questions about Samoyeds

 What grooming do they require?

-Samoyeds do not produce dander, so they do not exhibit the "doggy odor" that is prevalent in many breeds.
-The lack of dander also makes them "hypoallergenic"; many people who are allergic to dogs do not react to Samoyeds.
+breeds, so they do not exhibit the "doggy odor" that is prevalent in many breeds.
+This

 Being double-coated, however, is both a blessing and a curse.
 The good side of the equation is that dirt/oil/grime, etc. never reaches the skin.
 If a Samoyed is wet & dirty, let him dry out & most of the mud/dirt can be brushed right out.
 The down side is that the double coat does require regular grooming to keep it matt-free and looking good.
 A thorough brushing/combing once a week is recommended.
 This is sufficient, except when the dog is blowing coat when daily brushing is required.